Decision making in project management: Key Takeaways

 The Role of Tools and Technology in Decision Making

-Advanced technological interventions have revolutionized decision-making in project management in contemporary society.
-Examples of project management software like Microsoft Project, Asana, and Jira help managers track progress, assess data, and connect with team members.
+Project management software like Microsoft Project, Asana, and Jira help managers track progress, assess data, and connect with team members.
 It also gives useful information and enables the project manager to make the right decisions in the quickest time possible.

 AI and ML help project managers predict risks, allocate resources, and create optimal plans.
-The application of these technologies is capable of improving greatly the decision-making skills of a project manager.
+The application of these technologies is capable of greatly improving the decision-making skills of a project manager.

 It is crucial to determine when and how to apply all of these tools in day-to-day project management, which is critical for those undergoing PMP training.